6 Bills You Can Negotiate

 When negotiating, your bank, credit card issuer, or biller might say no — don’t get discouraged.
 It’s part of the process.
 Sometimes you will succeed, sometimes you will fail, and sometimes you will have to meet someone halfway.

 If you don’t succeed, move on to the next bill negotiation or keep trying with a new representative.
-As a consumer, you have a lot more to gain that your provider has to lose.
+As a consumer, you have a lot more to gain than your provider has to lose.
 Recognize your power in the situation (respectfully, of course).

 Common Bills You Can Negotiate

 Before you start negotiating, it’s important to prepare.
 Scan the past three months of your bank statements and credit card bills.
 Make a list of all of your monthly expenses.
-Some types of bills may be negotiable, others may be more difficult.
+Some types of bills may be negotiable; others may be more difficult.

 It’s possible that you will need to research comparable services in your area.
 You can use competitive offerings as a leverage point in your negotiation.
 Work your way through your list, starting with the common negotiable bills listed below, and start reducing your financial waste.